 Austin 311 (311) was established as a City service in 2001.
 It started as a way for people to contact the police about non-emergency situations, and the service was expanded in 2003 to offer the public a simple way to connect with other City departments.
 When Austin expanded the 311 service in 2003, the City included it in Austin Energy's customer care operations.

 Austin residents and visitors can now use 311 to get information about things such as library hours, watering days, and how to contact Council Members.
 People can also use 311 to report issues such as potholes, broken streetlights, or loose dogs.
 311 Ambassadors take these reports over the phone, as well as through a website and an app.
 The 311 Ambassadors then forward the relevant information to the appropriate department so it can be addressed.
-People can then track the status of issues they report.
+People can then track the status of issues they have reported.
+In fiscal year 2019, people contacted 311 over one million times to get information or report issues.